-Jackie is a senior aquarist at New England Aquarium in Boston and experience educator.
+Jackie is a mechanical systems operator and former senior aquarist and educator at New England Aquarium in Boston.
 Jackie volunteers her time speaking at fish clubs, helping with trade shows such as Aquatic Experience and providing her expertise and enthusiasm for wild-caught Rio Negro Fish.

 Dr. Roberto Reis